 A gold or other high-noble metal crown offers biocompatibility.
 A base metal crown is often the least expensive treatment options; however, it lacks biocompatibility and may cause allergic reactions or gumline discoloration.

 Porcelain-fused-to-metal offers the benefits of a natural surface color that resembles the rest of your teeth and the strength of a metal substructure.

 While there are several advantages to selecting this type of crown, it requires the removal of more tooth structure than other types of crowns.
 This means that there is greater potential for patient discomfort during the treatment procedure.

 After a thorough exam of your teeth, gums and supporting bone structure, your Dentist will discuss treatment options with you and answer your questions.
 If the agreed upon-treatment is a dental crown, your Dentist will apply a local anesthetic to prepare your tooth or dental implant.

 If the treatment of choice is a porcelain crown many treatment methods are available:

 After your tooth or dental implant has been prepared and shaped for a crown:

-© Copyright 2006 - 2014 • Pavilions Dental Group • Dental Corporation of Charles Rodgers and Carolyn Ghazal
+© Copyright 2006 - 2015 • Pavilions Dental Group • Bryant Vest Dental Corporation

 *Regular value of at least $290.
 In absence of gum (periodontal) disease.
 New patients only.
 Cannot be combined with any other offers.
 Coupon must be presented at appointment.
 Limit 1 per patient.
 Subject to insurance restrictions; cannot be applied to insurance co-payments.
 Not valid for appointments with pediatric dentist.